-Beacon is committed to achieving and maintaining the highest standards of corporate governance and in so doing, voluntarily complies with the Trinidad and Tobago Corporate Governance Code (TTCGC).
+Beacon is committed to achieving and maintaining the highest standards of corporate governance and in so doing voluntarily complies with the Trinidad and Tobago Corporate Governance Code (TTCGC).
 The code is principally for listed companies, and as such, Beacon is not obliged to or in some respects able to adopt completely.

-We are committed to adopting good governance processes and therefore chooses to apply the code to its operations as far as it is applicable and appropriate, for a professional body incorporated by the Companies Act of T&T and as a financial institution regulated under the Insurance Act Chapter 84:01.
+Beacon is committed to adopting best practice governance processes and therefore chooses to apply the code to its operations as far as it is applicable and appropriate, for a professional body incorporated by the Companies Act of T&T and as a financial institution regulated under the Insurance Act Chapter 84:01.

-The company continues to review its corporate governance framework on an annual basis to ensure that the structures, systems and processes, culture and values are aligned to the achievement of its strategic objectives.
+Beacon continues to review annually its corporate governance framework to ensure that the structures, systems and processes, culture and values are aligned to the achievement of its strategic objectives.
+Our compliance with and application of the TTCGC is disclosed in our Application and CG Disclosure Summary Report located on our website.

-Beacon's corporate governance framework is articulated in a formal Board Charter1 which is reviewed every two years.
-The Charter was designed to be used in conjunction with other policies and procedures documented by the Company.
+Beacon's corporate governance framework is articulated in a formal Board Charter (reviewable every two years).
+The Charter is designed to be used in conjunction with other policies and procedures documented by the Company.
 It is based on the following key elements:

-- Role and responsibility of the Board
+- · Role and responsibility of the Board.

-- Role and responsibility of the Board's subcommittees
+- · Role and responsibility of Board committees.

-- Term limits
+- · Director term limits.

-- · Commitment to ethics
+- · Commitment to ethics.

-- Board composition
+- · Board composition.

-- · Conflicts of interest and disclosure
+- · Conflicts of interest and disclosure.

-- · Compensation of the Board
+- · Compensation of the Board.

-- · Decision making within the Board
+- · Decision making within the Board.

-- Board performance and effectiveness
+- · Board performance and effectiveness.